rktjmp/ker-pow/README.md

 `Ker-Pow` will only notice sym links, so if you're putting your apps directly inside `~/.pow` then it won't see them.

+`Ker-Pow` is a [sinatra](http://www.sinatrarb.com/) app and requires the sinatra gem to be installed.
+Details are provided below.

 ## What does it look like?

 `Ker-Pow` probably looks close to this: